ZitianTang/Thermal-IM/README.md

 <br>

-This repository introduces our Thermal Indoor Motion dataset (Thermal-IM), which contains synchronized RGB-Thermal and RGB-Depth videos about indoor human motion.
+This repository introduces Thermal Indoor Motion dataset (Thermal-IM), which contains synchronized RGB-Thermal and RGB-Depth videos about indoor human motion.
 This dataset covers various human-object interactions in living room and office room.
 Many of these human activities can leave thermal imprints on the objects.
 This dataset also provides annotated human action time and estimated 2D and 3D human poses.

 ## Download